List of Downton Abbey characters: Phyllis Baxter

-Phyllis Baxter (played by Raquel Cassidy), is hired as lady's maid to Cora following the departure of Edna Braithwaite.
+Phyllis Baxter (played by Raquel Cassidy) is hired as lady's maid to Cora following the departure of Edna Braithwaite.
 Baxter is hired on Barrow's recommendation, and Cora is pleased with Baxter.
 However, it becomes clear that Barrow knows a secret about her, which he uses to his advantage to make her spy on the servants and family, something Baxter is very uncomfortable with.

 While Barrow is away in America with Lord Grantham (as John Bates asked to be excused from the trip to remain with his wife), Baxter grows closer to Joseph Molesley, who treats her with respect.
 He continues to do so after Barrow returns, telling her that he does not care to know what Barrow has over her, but urges her to stand up to him and not let him make her do things she does not wish to do.
 She, in turn thanks him, describing him as strong and lucky – neither of which he considered himself to be.

 Eventually, after Barrow threatens to reveal her secret to Lady Grantham, Baxter is encouraged by Molesley to do so first.
-She reveals that she had stolen jewellery from a previous employer who treated her nicely, and she went to prison but was released early for good behaviour.
+She reveals that she had stolen jewellery from a previous employer who treated her nicely, and she was sentenced to prison for three years but was released early for good behaviour.
 Cora is surprised but confused.
 Baxter is not telling the whole story, something Molesley is convinced of when he hears the same story from Barrow.
 He believes she must have been lured into doing it, because it is not in her nature.

 Baxter later tells Cora the rest of the story: she was tricked into stealing the jewellery by another servant who made her think he loved her, but he ran and left her to take the blame.
-While Baxter expected to be fired, Cora forgives her and lets her stay on, with the condition that she won't rob her.
+While Baxter expected to be fired, Cora forgives her and lets her stay on, with the condition that she will not rob her.
 Mrs Hughes also learns the truth but says no more when she learns that Cora knows.

-When Barrow begins treating himself to cure his homosexuality and is suffering, Baxter convinces him to see Dr Clarkson, after which Barrow treats her with more respect.
-At Brancaster Castle, she helps him embarrass Lord Sinderby's butler at Mary's behest (because the butler was being rude to Tom), and she helps Molesley find evidence exonerating Bates of the murder of Mr Green.
+When Barrow begins treating himself to cure his homosexuality and contracts cellulitis from using unsterilised injection needles, Baxter convinces him to see Dr Clarkson, after which Barrow treats her with more respect.
+She helps Molesley find evidence exonerating Bates of the murder of Mr Green.
 When Barrow attempts suicide, it is Baxter who raises the alarm (based on Barrow's earlier behaviour that morning) and finds him in the bathroom in time to save his life.

-Baxter and Moseley become very close in the course of the final series and the two films; in A New Era, Baxter accepts Moseley's marriage proposal.
+Baxter and Molesley become very close in the course of the final series and the two films; in A New Era, Baxter accepts Molesley's marriage proposal.
+In the third film, she becomes lady's maid to Mary after Cora moves to the Dower House.